Adrienne is a dog trainer and former veterinary assistant. She has taken several specialized courses on hospice care for dogs.

 In most cases, the dog will only feel the needle prick.
 Dogs that appear to be in pain because of their medical condition or dogs that are anxious in nature, may benefit from a sedative before the euthanasia solution is administered.

 With the use of pentobarbital, dogs usually will succumb within 30 seconds after the injection.
-In some case it may take a bit longer for dogs that suffer from sever heart disease because the heart may be unable to pump the solution effectively as a healthy heart may.
+In some cases, it may take a bit longer for dogs that suffer from severe heart disease, because the heart may be unable to pump the solution effectively as a healthy heart may.

 Will my dog's eyes be open?

-Because the solution working is quick acting, and is ultimately the same solution (in an overdose amount) used to put the dog under for surgery, the dog will most likely have its eyes open.
-If this makes you uncomfortable, you can ask your vet to euthanize, close the eyelids and call you once the procedure is over.
+Because the solution working is quick-acting and is ultimately the same solution (in an overdose amount) used to put the dog under for surgery, the dog will most likely have its eyes open.
+If this makes you uncomfortable, you can ask your vet to close the eyelids and call you once the procedure is over.